cfochoa7/NeighborhoodMap-React/README.md

 In this project, the application borrows the map API from Google along with the location and address API from Foursquare.
 The map application displays a list that shows each attraction on the map.
 A search bar is provided in order to filter the location and map icon.

 ## Axios
 This application uses Axios in order to make proper XMLHttpRequests.
-Please click [here](https://www.npmjs.com/package/axios) if you wish to git clone this project.
+Please click [here](https://www.npmjs.com/package/axios) to install axios if you wish to git clone this project.

 ## Create React App